 Staff and student engagement summary

 In 2015, 57% of students and 69% of staff claimed they were aware of opportunities to contribute to the environmental sustainability of the University.
 A key engagement goal is to increase levels of awareness of activity and of opportunities to contribute.
 Surveys in 2018 will assess progress of the awareness and engagement programme using the results from 2015 as a baseline.

-- An Environment & Sustainability online open forum was set up for staff in 2017 as a place to post news and questions and share observations and suggestions on sustainability at UCA.
+- An Environment & Sustainability online open forum continued to operate for staff as a place to post news and questions and share observations and suggestions on sustainability at UCA.
 All staff can access and post on the forum, which is hosted on UCA Workplace.
 Around one third (c.
 240) of staff actively view environmental sustainability general announcements on UCA Workplace.

 - The progress of the Sustainability programme is communicated to Staff & Student representatives at Campus Operations Group Meetings.

 - The Sustainability Officer has delivered lectures and facilitated discussions with students and staff on the UCA Sustainability programme.